feiphilchen/psdig/README.md

 ## Features
 * **Grouped watch**: trace a number of syscalls/events/uprobes in a batch and display them in curses window with filtering, statistics and customized format.
 Trace can be saved into a file or loaded for later analysis.
-* **One-liner trace** with customized filter and format.
+* **One-liner trace**: trace quickly with customized filter and format.
 Filter and formatter are easily defined with python lambda syntax.
 For uprobe, c/cpp functions are resolved with demangled name,arguments and return value automatically.
 One liner trace includes:
     * syscall tracer
     * event tracer
     * uprobe tracer